GoekeLab/proActiv/README.md

 TopHat2 or STAR.
-Users have the option to either pass junction files (TopHat2 or STAR) or BAM files to `proActiv`. proActiv takes the paths of the input files, together with the relevant promoter annotation, and returns a summarizedExperiment object.
-The returned object summarizes promoter counts and activity.
-Gene expression is stored as metadata, while a promoter-to-gene mapping is stored as row data.
+Users have the option to either pass junction files (TopHat2 or STAR) or BAM files to `proActiv`. proActiv takes the paths of the input files, together with the relevant promoter annotation, and a vector describing experimental condition corresponding to each input file, and returns a summarizedExperiment object.
+The returned object summarizes promoter counts and activity, while gene expression is stored as metadata.
+Row data stores promoter metadata and mean absolute promoter activity summarized across conditions.

 Below, we demonstrate running `proActiv` with input STAR junction files and BAM files (truncated).
 This data is taken from the [SGNEx project](https://github.com/GoekeLab/sg-nex-data).
 The reference genome used for alignment is Gencode v34 (GRCh38).
 These files can can be found at ‘extdata/vignette’: